 In 1890, one hundred starlings were brought over from Europe and released in New York City’s Central Park.
 The rest is history as starlings easily conquered the continent, along the way out-competing many native birds.
 Their ability to adapt to human development and eat almost anything is uncanny to almost no other species.

 When starlings visit in small numbers, they are fun to watch and have beautiful plumage.
 But unfortunately, these aggressive birds can ruin a party quickly when they visit in massive flocks, chasing away all the other birds while eating your expensive bird food.
 To keep these blackbirds away from your bird feeders, you must take extreme action and implement “anti-starling” strategies.

 - Columba livia

-Rock Pigeons are extremely common in Alaska, but they are almost exclusively found in urban areas.
+Rock Pigeons are rare in Alaska, and they are almost exclusively found in urban areas.
 These birds are what everyone refers to as a “pigeon.”
 You have probably seen them gathering in huge flocks in city parks, hoping to get tossed some birdseed or leftover food.

 The typical pigeon has a gray back, a blue-grey head, and two black wing bars.
 In addition, look for a purple iridescence around their necks!

 Rock Pigeon Range Map